ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 stir into it pulverised charcoal to the
 consistency of paint.
 Put a coat of this
 over the timber, and there is not a man
 who will live to see it rot.
-C
+Cr
 </td></tr></table>

 ---